SilverButterflies/RulesOfConversation/README.md

 - Maintain eye contact for the entire duration of saying a word with no intrinsic meaning.
 - Make brief eye contact after each sentence when you are speaking.
 Do not sustain it for more than 5 seconds.
 - Make eye contact after every implied comma (,) when your interlocutor is speaking.
 Do not sustain it for more than 3 seconds without demonstrating your attention.
 Do not sustain eye contact for more than 10 seconds.

+## Demonstrating your attention
+When your interlocutor is speaking, it is important to acknowledge that you are paying attention.
+This maintains the cooperative principle.